 Topics: Artificial Intelligence / Deep Learning / Machine Learning / Robotics, Blockchain, MedTech / HealthTech / BioTech, Data Science / Data Analytics, Quantum Technologies, Startups, Talent, Investments

 Join us to understand more about the basics and essential details on emerging areas like Artificial Intelligence and Machine Learning.
 This event is for product managers and aspiring product managers to help remove ambiguity and explain ways to solve existential business problems.

-Companies are increasingly finding practical applications for new technologies.
-Intelligent Automation is the new topic of interest for business leaders across industries who are looking to combine cognitive capabilities with robotic process technologies to create a “living” system that go beyond mundane and repetitive tasks.
+Companies are always looking out for practical applications for new technologies.
+Intelligent Automation is the new topic of interest for business leaders across industries who are looking to combine cognitive capabilities with robotic process technologies to create a “living” system that goes beyond mundane and repetitive tasks.